theDashpuntsag/leet-code/README.md

 - Use optimized approach that returns both height and balance status to avoid recalculating heights

 **Key Learning:** Combining multiple checks (height calculation + balance validation) in a single traversal for efficiency.

 ---

+### Problem 111: Minimum Depth of Binary Tree

+**Difficulty:** Easy
+**Topics:** Tree, DFS, Binary Tree

+**Problem Statement:**
+Given a binary tree, find its minimum depth.
+The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.

+**Algorithm:**
+- Use recursion to find the minimum depth of left and right subtrees
+- Handle special cases: null nodes, leaf nodes, and nodes with only one child
+- Important: Unlike maximum depth, we cannot simply take min(left, right) + 1 because if one subtree is null, that path doesn't lead to a leaf node
+- Only consider paths that actually reach leaf nodes

+**Key Learning:** Understanding the difference between minimum and maximum depth calculations, and why null paths should be ignored in minimum depth.

+---